 Does flood insurance cover all types of water damage in my home?

 No, but it covers many of the common culprits.
 Flood insurance typically covers water damage caused by heavy rain and melting snow.
 It also kicks in when nearby rivers, lakes, or dams overflow.
 Keep in mind, the “flood” can’t just be an event in your backyard.
 It must affect two or more acres of normally dry land in order to meet the technical definition.

 No. As with all insurance policies, specific exclusions apply.

 Flood insurance coverage can be broken into two parts: your home’s physical structure (frame and foundation, drywall, insulation, built-in appliances, carpeting) and your home’s contents (clothing, furniture, technology, detached appliances, etc.).

 Flood insurance typically excludes jewelry, cash, and valuable papers.
-It does not cover your actual land (i.e. your yard and landscaping).
+It does not cover your actual land (i.e. your lawn and landscaping).

-Do I need flood insurance to cover my sump pump?
+Do I need flood insurance to cover sump pump failure?

 How do I get flood insurance in Massachusetts?